Fiestas and events on Wednesday / Thursday

 MUSIC

 Marratxi.
-21.00: Los Peligrosos Gentlemen.
+21.00: Diego Hervalejo Trio (jazz).
 Plaza de la Fuente, Mallorca Fashion Outlet (Festival Park).
 Free.

-Pollensa.
-20.30: The Artisan of Planets - four strings and narrator.
-Family concert.
-Sant Domingo Cloister, C. Guillem Cifre de Colonya.
-Free with invitation. www.festivalpollenca.com
+Palma.
+21.00: Jaume Tugores Trio - film music by guitar, sax and cello trio.
+La Misericordia (gardens), Plaça Hospital.
+Free.

 Related Tags